Ephys Link

 class so only implement the necessary API calls to the platform.

-Optionally, add a platform manipulator class in
+Optionally, add a platform manipulator class that inherits

 .
 As described in the code organization section, a platform manipulator class definition can be used to help abstract code specific to instances of manipulators away from general platform management code.Follow